 Using cloth diapers is a safe way to start with your first baby.
 I only got lucky to have a baby whose skin is not sensitive, so she didn’t have a problem with using disposables for two months straight.

-My daughter has been using cloth diapers since her third month until now.
+My daughter has been using cloth diapers since her third month.
 Based on my experience, it’s good to have a one-sized variety so that you can it adjust from extra small to extra large.
-My daughter is now in the extra large size, but the same diaper she used 31 months ago, we just adjusted the straps accordingly.

 My stash can last me for two to three days during the third to sixth month.
 From 2nd year onwards, 18 pieces only can last for two days.